Amos47/2400/Chapter5/Ch05_Basics.md

 >"Social media use web-based and mobile technologies on smartphones and tablet computers to create highly interactive platforms through which individuals, communities and organizations can share, co-create, discuss, and modify user-generated content or pre-made content posted online.
 They introduce substantial and pervasive changes to communication between businesses, organizations, communities, and individuals.
 Social media changes the way individuals and large organizations communicate.
 These changes are the focus of the emerging field of technoself studies.
 >
 >"Social media differ from paper-based or traditional electronic media such as TV broadcasting in many ways, including quality, reach, frequency, usability, immediacy, and permanence.
 Social media operate in a dialogic transmission system (many sources to many receivers).
 This is in contrast to traditional media that operates under a monologic transmission model (one source to many receivers), such as a paper newspaper which is delivered to many subscribers.
-Some of the most popular social media websites are Facebook (and its associated Facebook Messenger), WhatsApp, Tumblr, Instagram, Twitter, Baidu Tieba, Pinterest, LinkedIn, Gab, Google+, YouTube, Viber and Snapchat.
-These social media websites have more than 100,000,000 registered users."
+Some of the most popular social media websites are Facebook (and its associated Facebook Messenger), WhatsApp, Tumblr, Instagram, Twitter, Baidu Tieba, Pinterest, LinkedIn, Gab, Google+, YouTube, Viber and Snapchat."

 So let's boil that down to what I think are the main reasons people use SM.
 Here's my list: